Read time 6 minutes

 /Y | Copies the large database EDB files quickly. |

-Now, let’s delve into the specifics of the aforementioned steps for manually executing a hard recovery using the ESEUTIL command-line utility, effectively addressing Exchange database corruption issues.
+Now, get the details of the above steps to manually perform the hard recovery with ESEUTIL command-line utility and deal with Exchange database corruption issues.

-There are two possible outcomes: the system can indicate a ‘Clean’ database shutdown state or a ‘Dirty’ database shutdown state.
-When the system is in a ‘Clean’ database shutdown state, the recommended course of action is to relocate all transaction log files from their current folder and subsequently mount the data stores.
+There can be two outputs – either it shows ‘Clean’ database shutdown state or it shows ‘Dirty’ database shutdown state.
+For Clean database shutdown state, the action you need to perform is to move all transaction log files from the folder and then mount the stores.

-When the database is in a Dirty shutdown state, proceed to the next step.
+When the database shutdown state is Dirty, follow the next step.

 If you found the Dirty database shutdown state, check if the ‘Required’ log files are present.
 To check the status of Required log files, run the command –

-The output results will be if the log files are healthy or not.
+The output results will show if the log files are healthy or not.

-If the output shows that log files are healthy, perform Soft recovery with the command –
+If the output of the last command shows that log files are healthy, perform Soft recovery with the command –

 After it, mount the stores.
 It will resolve the problem.